The Illusory Precision of TTV Masses: Hidden Solutions Behind Kepler-9's Tight Mass Ratio: Solutions of Kepler-9 b and c

 We revisit the Kepler-9 system using our mode-first parallel searching strategy to determine whether the planetary masses derived from TTV are the only solutions.
 This is because, in our previous studies investigating the TTV of Kepler-9 b and c using a standard ensemble MCMC algorithm, obtaining reliable convergence results was challenging.
 In some cases, we even obtained planetary masses that differed by more than their respective standard deviations across different sampling results.

 The transit mid-times and corresponding uncertainties for Kepler-9 b and c are adopted from the TTV catalog of \citet{Holczer2016}.
-We fit the TTV of Kepler-9 b and c using our mode-first parallel searching strategy with a modified version of the Nii-C code \citep{Jin2024}.
+We fit the TTV of Kepler-9 b and c using our mode-first parallel searching strategy with a modified version of the \texttt{Nii-C} code \citep{Jin2024}.
 To fully investigate the possible solutions for the TTV of Kepler-9 b and c, we set the planetary mass ranges to a broad interval from 10 to 50 $M_{\oplus}$.
-Table \ref{tab1} shows the search ranges of the 13 system parameters, which were inputted into TTVFast during each MCMC iteration to calculate the likelihood of fitting the observed TTV.
+Table \ref{tab1} lists the search ranges of the 13 system parameters, which were input into \texttt{TTVFast} during each MCMC iteration to calculate the likelihood, assuming that the the TTV observation errors follow a Gaussian distribution.
+Hence, we are using the maximum likelihood estimation (MLE) fitting on the TTV data.
+Hence, we are using maximum likelihood estimation (MLE) fitting on the TTV data.
+We chose MLE fitting over maximum a posteriori (MAP) fitting because we did not want manually assigned priors to influence the MCMC sampling.
 The orbital periods and inclinations of the Kepler-9 planets are confined to narrow ranges because these parameters are well constrained by the transit periods.
 We set 4,000,000 MCMC iterations for each run.
 A typical run on an Intel Core i7-1360P laptop completes in roughly 24 hours.

 The mode-first searching strategy proves highly efficient in addressing the Kepler-9 TTV and immediately reveals a striking feature: the posterior distribution is strongly multimodal, with several distinct mass combinations that fit the TTV of Kepler-9 b and c equally well.
 Typically, a mode-first searching MCMC with 15 parallel workers can locate approximately 3 to 6 combinations of planetary parameters that accurately explains the TTV of Kepler-9 system.
 Furthermore, the multimodal solutions in a run exhibit significant differences in planetary masses.